airbender117/LearningWithLeapfrog/coinsCLI/README.md

-Here i am trying to create a CLI tool such that it helps me learn about fetching APIs I implemented yargs and axios till now which is used for taking arguments through terminal and for fetching apis respectively Thinking to using something that helps me persistently get the data
+Here i am trying to create a CLI tool such that it helps me learn about fetching APIs I implemented yargs and axios till now which is used for taking arguments through terminal and for fetching apis respectively Thinking to using something that helps me persistently get the data Got know about process.stdin/out
+How to hold the terminal persistently

 ### Lets see